-Use one or more concepts from class to explain how the topic of the film can be understood in terms of race theory.
-You must either summarize how certain conceptualizations of race were utilized/ presented by the film, or suggest a a different conceptualization of the issue.
+Use pertinent concepts from class to explain how the topic of the film can be understood in terms of race theory.
+You must either summarize how certain conceptualizations of race were utilized/ presented by the film, or suggest a different conceptualization of the issue.
 Always cite the author whose theory concept you are using.